materialsproject/pymatgen/docs/index.rst

 So you might ask - why should I use pymatgen over others?
 Pymatgen offer several advantages over other codes out there:

-1. **It is (fairly) robust.** Pymatgen is used in the Materials Project.
-As such, the analysis it produces survives rigorous scrutiny every single day.
+1. **It is (fairly) robust.** Pymatgen is used by thousands of researchers, and is the analysis code powering the `Materials Project`_.
+The analysis it produces survives rigorous scrutiny every single day.
 Bugs tend to be found and corrected quickly.
-Pymatgen also uses `CircleCI <https://circleci.com>`_ for continuous integration, which ensures that all unittests pass with every commit.
+Pymatgen also uses `CircleCI <https://circleci.com>`_ for continuous integration, which ensures that every commit passes a comprehensive suite of unittests.
+The coverage of the unittests can be seen at `here <coverage/index.html>`_.
 2. **It is well documented.** A fairly comprehensive documentation has been written to help you get to grips with it quickly.
 3. **It is open.** You are free to use and contribute to pymatgen.
 It also means